-The majority (64%, SD X%) of leaf protein was associated with photosynthesis: 36% was associated with the carbon fixing Calvin Cycle, 22% (SD X%) with the light reactions and 4% (SD X%) with photorespiration (Fig 2a).
+The majority (64% on average, across all species; SD X%) of leaf protein was associated with photosynthesis: 36% was associated with the carbon fixing Calvin Cycle, 22% (SD X%) with the light reactions and 4% (SD X%) with photorespiration (Fig 2a).
 The most abundant individual protein complexes were Rubisco (30%, SD X%) of leaf protein, and photosystem II (X%, SD X%) (Fig 2b).
 Protein synthesis, folding and degradation contributed X% (SD X%) (Fig 2a).
 These quantities for the major categories are of the same order as obtained using classical biochemical assays on domesticated species such as Spinacea oleracea, Phaseolus vulgaris, and Cucumis sativus (best compilation by Evans & Seeman 1989).

 Here we report mainly about photosynthesis proteins, but readers are welcome to explore other aspects using the interactive data explorer at proteography.org.
 Photosynthesis is responsible for one of the most important and abundant sets of biochemical reactions within leaves as well as in the biosphere as a whole (Blankenship & Hartman 1998; Raven 2013, Evans & Seeman 1989)..

 The two major processes in photosynthetic carbon assimilation are carboxylation of ribulose-1,6-bisphosphate (RuBP) by the enzyme Rubisco, and regeneration of RuBP via the light reactions of photosynthesis.
 At any given time a leaf can be limited either by the light reactions or by CO2 supply and the dark reactions ((Farquhar, von Caemmerer & Berry 1980; Farquhar, von Caemmerer S & Berry 2001), but allocation to different parts of the apparatus is thought to be optimized when carboxylation is co-limiting with regeneration of RuBP under average daytime conditions (Haxeltine & Prentice 1996; Chen et al. 2009; Maire et al. 2012, Niinemets & Tenhuenen 1997).
-This is known as the coordination hypothesis (ref).
+This is known as the coordination hypothesis (Maire et al. 2012).

-Both c per leaf area increased notably towards lower mean annual temperature (stat, Fig. 3b-I, stat Fig XX % blah).
+Both Calvin cycle and photosystems proteins (including associated light harvesting complexes) per leaf area increased notably towards lower mean annual temperature (stat, Fig. 3b-I, stat Fig XX % blah).
 Their fractional contributions to total protein did not change along temperature gradients (Fig stat %).
 Increased protein content toward lower temperatures is thought to compensate for slower enzyme activity (Raven & Geider 1988).
 This effect has been observed for Rubisco in a number of studies (summarised by Hikosaka et al 2006).

-protein per leaf area increased with lower irradiance (Fig. 3b-v, X% per Y irradiance; Fig 3blah stat).
+Photosystems protein per leaf area increased with lower irradiance (Fig. 3b-v, X% per Y irradiance; Fig 3blah stat).
 Differences in irradiance arose from three sources (detail in Methods).
 Some sites received more year-round sunlight than others.
 Individual shoots were in more or less shaded positions, estimated by fish-eye canopy photographs plus software.
 Along the length of each shoot, older leaves tended to be more shaded.
-Calvin cycle protein per leaf area did not change systematically with irradiance, and consequently light reactions contributed a larger fraction and calvin a smaller fraction of protein at lower irradiance (Fig, %, stat).
+Calvin cycle protein per leaf area did not change systematically with irradiance, and consequently photosystems contributed a larger fraction and Calvin cycle a smaller fraction of protein at lower irradiance (Fig, %, stat).
 A higher ratio of light-reaction to carboxylation apparatus under lower light is what is expected under the coordination hypothesis (Niinemets 2007) (Farquhar et al. 1980).

 Calvin cycle proteins per leaf area increased towards drier sites (Fig x stat %).
 This was expected on the basis that species operating in drier atmospheres typically draw down leaf-internal CO2 more strongly, and this offsets what would otherwise be an increase in water expenditure via the stomata for a given rate of CO2 assimilation.
-This “least-cost” interpretation of how nitrogen and water are combined as inputs to the photosynthetic process (Wright et al. 2001a,b, Scalon & Wright 2017) has previously been supported via measurements of leaf-internal CO2 and of leaf total nitrogen (refs), but not by measurement of the specific proteins involved.
+This “least-cost” interpretation of how nitrogen and water are combined as inputs to the photosynthetic process has previously been supported via measurements of leaf-internal CO2 and of leaf total nitrogen (Wright et al. 2001a,b,Wright Reich Westoby 2003) , but not by measurement of the specific proteins involved.